Last Updated on January 28, 2022

 While this won’t affect a normal user, this might turn frustrating really quickly for gamers and people who require ping to remain stable.
 Any jump in ping from 10-50 can have a drastic change in how your character acts in a game.

 How to Throttle Bandwidth for Apps in Windows 10

-Adding insult to the injury, both the Windows 10 or the OneDrive app don’t give us any option in the system to limit or disable this bandwidth hogging process happening without our permission.
+Adding insult to the injury, both the Windows 10 and the OneDrive app don’t give us an option in the system to limit or disable this bandwidth-hogging process happening without our permission.
 Fortunately for us, there are some PowerShell tricks that we can use in order to set up limits for the OneDrive app.

 For controlling the bandwidth used by OneDrive (or any app for that matter), we can use two metrics: